zenobio93/seat-skill-checker/README.md

 ## Usage

-### Creating Skill Lists
+### Creating Skill Plans

-1. Navigate to **Skill Checker > Skill Lists** in the SeAT sidebar
+1. Navigate to **Skill Checker > Skill Plans** in the SeAT sidebar
-2. Click **Create New Skill List**
+2. Click **Create New Skill Plan**
 3. Enter a name and optional description
 4. Add skills by clicking **Add Skill** and selecting from the modal
 5. Set required levels (I-V) for each skill
-6. Save the skill list
+6. Save the skill plan

 ### Checking Skills

 #### Individual User Checking
 1. Go to **Skill Checker > Skill Checker**
 2. Select a user from the dropdown
-3. Choose a skill list to check against
+3. Choose a skill plan to check against
 4. Click **Check** to see results grouped by main character

 #### Squad Analysis
 1. Select a squad from the dropdown
-2. Choose a skill list
+2. Choose a skill plan
 3. Results show all characters belonging to squad members, grouped by main character
 4. View summary statistics including completion percentages

 #### Corporation Analysis
 1. Select a corporation from the dropdown
-2. Choose a skill list
+2. Choose a skill plan
 3. Analyze all corporation members' skills
 4. Results are grouped by main character for better organization

 #### Character Sheet Integration
 - Navigate to any character sheet
 - Click the **Skillcheck** tab
-- View all skill lists and their completion status for that character
+- View all skill plans and their completion status for that character
-- Expand individual skill lists to see detailed requirements
+- Expand individual skill plans to see detailed requirements

 ### Permissions

 The plugin uses SeAT's permission system with the following permissions:

-- `skillchecker.manage_skill_plans`: Create, edit, and delete skill lists
+- `skillchecker.manage_skill_plans`: Create, edit, and delete skill plans
 - `skillchecker.check_skills`: Access the skill checker interface
 - `character.skillchecker_skillcheck`: View skill checks in character sheets